jianhuabi/dcos-k8s-handons/docs/k8s-leader-election.md

 Subsets:
 Events:  <none>
 ```
-The ep annotation suggests **Annotations: control-plane.alpha.kubernetes.io/leader** instance who's identity or hostname is **a3e0b5e2-e869** is the leader.
+The endpoint annotation suggests **Annotations: control-plane.alpha.kubernetes.io/leader** that instance who's identity or hostname is **a3e0b5e2-e869** currently is the leader.

 ```
 {